starkatt/Cocksmithing/cocksmithing.md

 ### Other Tools
 Hot glue is used for multiple steps in the crafting process.

-A cheap kitchen timer is incredibly helpful for tracking elapsed pot life.
+A cheap kitchen timer is incredibly handy for tracking elapsed pot life.
 This isn't strictly necessary, but I highly prefer it to using a phone or making estimates based on start time.

+For marbled pours, placing the mold on a "lazy susan" turntable can allow for unrestricted rotation.
+This is optional, but can help with even distribution of colors around the different sides of the toy.

 ## Toy Materials